-Pa. woman charged in Capitol riot may face jail for allegedly flouting court order to wear mask
+Pa. woman charged in Capitol riot may face jail after allegedly flouting court order to wear mask

 In an order Friday, a trial judge wrote that Powell appeared to respond evasively to a court compliance officer when asked about a video recently posted on social media apparently showing her at her workplace wearing “a see-through mesh mask” with holes big enough to see her nose and mouth through it.

-In a report to the court, the officer said Powell “was evasive in answering” questions about the material of the mask, and said she added that “threw it away per her attorney’s advisement.”
+In a report to the court, the officer said Powell “was evasive in answering” questions about the material of the mask and said she added that she “threw it away per her attorney’s advisement.”

 A reconstruction shows how failures of planning and preparation left police at the Capitol severely disadvantaged on Jan.
 6